 A widespread misconception is that estate planning is only for those with large estates.
 The reality is that any individual who wishes to protect their assets and secure their family’s future should have an estate plan.

-While it’s best to consult a lawyer for wills and trusts, it also helps to understand what you’re about to undertake.
-This comprehensive guide delves into the intricacies of estate planning, wills and trusts in South Carolina to help you start on the right track.
+While it’s best to consult an estate planning attorney, it also helps to understand what you’re about to undertake.
+This comprehensive guide delves into the intricacies of estate planning, wills, and trusts in South Carolina to help you start on the right track.

 What Is Estate Planning?

-Estate planning involves arranging for the distribution of a person’s estate, including both real and personal property, during their life, in case of incapacity, and after they pass away.
+Estate planning involves arranging for the distribution of a person’s estate, including both real and personal property, during their life, in the event of incapacity, and after they pass away.

 The Importance of Estate Planning

-Beyond managing and distributing assets, a robust estate plan is crucial for protecting your loved ones and ensuring their well-being.
-Leveraging the proper vehicles enables you to provide financial support for your family members without exposing them to overwhelming tax burdens.
+Beyond managing and distributing assets, a robust estate plan is crucial for helping to protect your loved ones and ensure their well-being.
+Leveraging the proper vehicles can enable you to provide financial support for your family members without exposing them to overwhelming tax burdens.

 Best of all, a well-thought-out estate plan details how assets are to be distributed and provides instructions for your health care in the event of your incapacity.
 This can significantly ease the emotional and financial stress on your loved ones and prevent potential conflict among them.